 By the late 1990s and into the 21st century, the Brooklyn Chamber embarked on promoting emerging industries with a series of programs such as BKLYN DESIGNS, Brooklyn Goes Global, Good Help and Brooklyn Eats, which all continue as signature programs of the Chamber to this day.
-Over the past three years, the Chamber has experienced unprecedented growth, exceeding over 2000 Members and launching several exciting initiatives across the borough such as Brooklyn Made, Chamber-On-The-Go, and Explore BK.
+Over the past three years, the Chamber has experienced unprecedented growth, exceeding over 2000 Members and launching several exciting initiatives across the borough such as Brooklyn Made, Chamber-On-The-Go and Explore BK.

-As Brooklyn continues to dramatically evolve, the Brooklyn Chamber of Commerce consistently works to offer top-quality services and new opportunities for its Members, and to advance the borough through outstanding promotion, support and advocacy as Brooklyn’s leading economic development organization.
+As Brooklyn continues to dramatically evolve, the Brooklyn Chamber of Commerce consistently works to offer top-quality services and new opportunities for its Members, and advance the borough through outstanding promotion, support and advocacy as Brooklyn’s leading economic development organization.